 Bartending is one such skill.
 At some point, you’ll have a social life again, and nothing impresses guests like a host who knows what to do with a fully stocked liquor cabinet, a shelf full of bitters, and a jar of housemade cardamom simple syrup.

 A quick confession: I’m not, and have never been, a professional bartender.
-I have, however, spent a lot of time on barstools in places like the Keefer, Shameful Tiki, and La Mezcaleria, all of which have cocktails more than worth venturing out for once this pandemic blows over.
+I have, however, spent a lot of time on barstools in places like the Keefer, Shameful Tiki, and La Mezcaleria, all of which have cocktails so mind-bendingly great, you need to make a reservation at one (or all) of them once this pandemic blows over.

 And what I’ve picked up is that, while bartending is a pursuit you can never fully master, it’s something you can do at home passably enough to impress your fellow amateur liquor nerds.

 From this point moving forward, we’ll delve into all sorts of practical tips and tricks, from the fact that simple syrup doesn’t need to be simple if you’ve got a cinnamon stick or a bunch of rosemary, to the way throwing a chipotle pepper into a mason jar of tequila can take your margarita to places that would impress Bobby Flay as much as Fátima León.

 First, let’s deal with the essentials.
 The beauty of learning to tend bar at home is that either you’ve got everything you need, or you’re going to be able to improvise.